vuejs/v2.vuejs.org/src/v2/api/index.md

   > In 2.2.0+ and above, `activated` and `deactivated` will fire for all nested components inside a `<keep-alive>` tree.

-  Primarily used with preserve component state or avoid re-rendering.
+  Primarily used to preserve component state or avoid re-rendering.

   ```html
   <!-- basic -->